marko-js/marko/docs/syntax.md

 <my-tag-name/>
 ```

 You don't need to import tags.
-Marko will discover them based on the folder structure similar to how you don't specify full paths when using `node_modules/`.
-[The magic folder for Marko is `components/`](./custom-tags.md#how-tags-are-discovered).
+Marko discovers them based on the folder structure—similar to how you don't specify a full path when referencing a module in `node_modules/`.
+Marko looks in [`components/`](./custom-tags.md#how-tags-are-discovered) by default and this directory can be configured in [`marko.json`](./marko-json.md).

 ## Dynamic text